Post-Peta-Crest/cassia/index.md

 Project CASSIA (Comprehensive Architecture of Social Simulation for Inclusive Analysis) aims to develop a framework to administer to execute large-scale multiagent simulations exhaustively to analyze socially interactive systems.
 The framework will realize engineering environment to design and synthesize social systems like traffics, economy and politics.
 The framework consists of:
-* MASS Planning Module: a manager module conducts effective execution plans of simulations among massive possible conditions according to available computer resources.
+* __MASS Planning Module__: a manager module conducts effective execution plans of simulations among massive possible conditions according to available computer resources.
-* MASS Parallel Middleware: an execution middleware provides functionality to realize distributed multi-agent simulation on many-core computers.
+* __MASS Parallel Middleware__: an execution middleware provides functionality to realize distributed multi-agent simulation on many-core computers.

 ![CASSIA framework]({{ site.baseurl }}/img/cassia-framework.png)